Not sure if Neehee’s is right for you?

 Potential Mitigations

-• Your attorney should always verify the predecessor disclosures in Item 1 of any FDD.
+- Your attorney should always confirm the accuracy of the predecessor disclosure in Item 1.

-• If a predecessor exists, a business advisor can help you research its history and reputation in the industry.
+- If a predecessor is disclosed, a business advisor can help you research its history and reputation.

 Pattern of Litigation